NextronSystems/thor-manual/scanning/using-thor.rst

 Here are some examples:

-Scan only with ProxyShell related signatures:
+Scan only with ProxyShell-related signatures:

 .. code-block:: doscon

   C:\thor>thor64.exe --signature-include ProxyShell

-You can pass multiple selector keywords separated by comma:
+You can pass multiple selector keywords separated by commas:

 .. code-block:: doscon

   C:\thor>thor64.exe --signature-include RANSOM,Lockbit

-Or filter a set of signatures that only cause false positives in your environment:
+Or exclude a set of signatures that cause false positives in your
+environment:

 .. code-block:: doscon

   C:\thor>thor64.exe --signature-exclude AutoIt

-It is important to note that while these features offer flexibility and customization, we recommend utilizing a limited signature set only for specific use cases.
-This approach is particularly suitable when scanning exclusively for indicators related to a specific campaign.
-By understanding the proper utilization of Signature Includes and Excludes, users can optimize their scanning process and effectively identify targeted threats.
+These options are most useful for targeted use cases, for example when you want to scan only for indicators related to a specific campaign.
+A reduced signature set can improve scan speed and lower memory usage.

 The main advantages of a reduced signature set are: